rogerkeithi/node-api-boilerplate/README.md

 # Node API boilerplate

-This is a boilerplate for building a Node.js application structured in microservices, following the Clean Architecture pattern and the practices of Clean Code and SOLID.
+This is a boilerplate for building a TypeScript-based Node.js application structured in microservices, following the Clean Architecture pattern and the practices of Clean Code and SOLID.

 ## Running Locally